gohyongjing/ros2-gazebo-sim/README.md

 This package contains a launch file that launches gazebo and runs the ros2 tutorial talker.py.
 Use this to add custom nodes into your project.

+## spawn_robot

+This package launches gazebo and spawns a robot from its URDF.

+## mobile_robot
+This package launches a mobile robot following the tutorial by Articulated Robotics.

 ## py_pubsub

 This package is a partially completed package of the ros2 tutorial for creating a publisher and subscriber package.

-## spawn_robot

-This package launches gazebo and spawns a robot from its URDF.